hapax/hapax.github.io/assets/simple-physics.md

 - the initial displacement of the pumpkin $x$, dimension $[x] = L$.

 Not all of these quantities will turn out to be relevant.
-The first one we can get rid of is the size of the initial kick, $x$.
+For instance, the size of the initial kick $x$ can be discarded.
 Why?
 Go grab a string, a pumpkin, and a stop watch, and you'll find that (at least for small kicks) the period is independent of the size of